ablou1/collab-compet/Report.md

 	- The objective of the actor part is to select the action to apply given a specified state.
 	- The objective of the critic part is to estimate the expected return for a given couple (state, action)

-As already indicated previously, we use the same actor and the same critic for both agent for two reasons :
+As already indicated previously, we use the same actor and the same critic for both agents for two reasons :
 - They have the same objective
 - The states are "symmetrical"